ubco-cmps/data301_course/project/milestone03.md

-# Milestone 3 - Data Analysis
+# Milestone 3 - Exploratory Data Analysis (EDA)

-In this milestone you will be expected to process and clean your dataset, do exploratory data analysis (EDA), create some data visualizations, and work with method chaining in Pandas.
+In this milestone you will be expected to process and clean your dataset, do exploratory data analysis (EDA).
 If you are working as a group, you will be expected to show proficiency in all the areas above, **without a duplication of efforts**.
+In other words, every member of the group should do their own exploratory data analysis and should be reasonably different and the submitted work should be different from your teammates' work.

 ## Overall Expectations